 If you understand your audience and enlist the right people to help you organize and plan the event, you’ll be able to host an affair that makes you money now and into the future.

 If you want to know how to plan a successful event, it all starts with having a clear objective.
 Do you want to receive one-time donations?
 Pick up corporate sponsorships?
 Host a big-ticket raffle?
 Have people buy your branded gear?
 Maybe it’s something else entirely.
 In addition, you need to consider whether you want the event itself to be the main moneymaker.

-Know Your Objective — Do you want to get one time donations, monthly sponsors, sell big ticket raffles, have them buy your branded gear, or something else?
-Do you want the event to be the main money maker?
-What are you trying to accomplish for yourself by having an event and what will your attendees get out of the event?
-What’s in it for them and why are you the one to do it?
+In other words, what are you trying to accomplish for yourself by having an event, and what will your attendees get in return?
+What’s in it for them, and why are you the one to do it?

-If you want to start hosting events as a new revenue stream in addition to the other products and services you offer your audience it is a very lucrative thing to do.
-It takes just a bit more planning than other products but the difference really pays off in the end.
-The money you can make hosting successful events is only part of the perks because an awareness of your brand spreads you’ll continue making more money long after the event is over.
+When you know how to host a successful event, you have access to a lucrative new revenue stream.
+It takes just a bit more planning than other products, but the difference really pays off in the end.
+The money you can make hosting successful events is only one of the perks, as the added brand awareness will help you to continue earning money long after the event is over.